Supporting employees with autism in the workplace

 What is autism?

 People with Autism may have difficulty understanding both verbal and non-verbal language, communicating verbally, and expressing emotion.
 They may also experience sensory sensitivities, and encounter anxiety in response to change in routine.
-Autistic people can also be literal thinkers, and may find it difficult to follow instructions that aren't specific.
-They can also become focused excessively on tasks, or worries.
+Autistic people can also be literal thinkers.

 How can autism affect people at work?